-The following tools are used to remove either the selected objects or not selected objects.
+The following tools remove objects if they are either selected or not selected.

-Delete selection: All selected objects are deleted and all unselected objects are kept.
-This tool is active if at least one object is selected.

-Invert Selection: Inverts the selection status of all objects in the ObjectSet.
+- × - Delete selection: All selected objects are deleted and all unselected objects are kept.
+This tool is active if at least one object is selected. - Invert Selection: Inverts the current selection of objects.
+All selected objects are deleted and all unselected objects become selected.
+The tool is active if at least one object is selected.